Web App Live

 System Overview

-Cut Tracker is a server-rendered web application with a Python/FastAPI backend, a SQLite database, and an AI integration layer that calls the DeepSeek V3 API for natural language macro parsing.
+Cut Tracker is a server-rendered web app: Python/FastAPI backend, SQLite database, DeepSeek V3 API for multilingual macro parsing.
 Authentication is session-token-based with bcrypt password hashing and strict user-scoped data isolation.

 Request Flow